phillipclapham/neuroweaver/docs/implementation_guide.md

 # The Practical Mad Scientist: Implementation Systems for Reality Hacking

-by The Perceptual Research Consortium
+Developed by Aspen Veil for The Perceptual Research Consortium

 "Theory without practice is empty.
 Practice without theory is blind.
 But theory with practice creates a magnificent laboratory where the impossible becomes inevitable."